 Take a delightful stroll, whatever the time of year, through the woodlands at Wassand and weave your way to the stunning vista from the viewing hide nestling on the edge of the Mere – Yorkshire’s largest freshwater lake.

-If making a journey to get to us, please call Mrs Shirley Power first: 01964 537474 or 07767 039794 so arrangements can be made if she is not on the property at the time of your visit.
+If you wish to come earlier, or will be making a journey to get to us, please call Mrs Shirley Power first: 01964 537474 or 07767 039794 so arrangements can be made if she is not on the property at the time of your visit.

 Members of the Wassand Wildlife Society have annual or half yearly access to the hide.